Split – Krka National Park

 Croatia is well known for having amazing nature and if we consider the fact that Croatia is a relatively small country when compared to other European countries, it would be fair to say that the number of national parks in Croatia is certainly something to be proud of.
 Apart from worldwide popular Plitvice Lakes, tourists are also very fond of Krka Waterfalls.
 The best way to visit the park is by doing a day trip from Split.
-In case you are visiting Split, check our detailed guide with all the possible options of traveling between Krka National Park and Split:

 Table of Contents